CFT-HY/HILA/docs/guide/hila_applications.md

 Each application requires a makefile to link the necessary HILA libraries and to allow specification of the target backend.
 An application makefile should define any target files and include the main makefile defined for the HILA libraries.
 The main makefile handles the HILA library linking and inclusion of the target backend.

 The following makefile handles the compilation of two seperate hila example applications `hila_example.cpp` and `hila_simple_example.cpp`:

+TODO: Figure out syntax highlighs and wrapping for markdown
 ~~~makefile
 # Give the location of the top level distribution directory wrt. this location.
 # Can be absolute or relative